These are the Best Nintendo Switch Games to play in 2022

 Mario + Rabbids Kingdom Battle

 If you have any familiarity with the XCOM titles, you know what turn-based tactics gameplay looks like.
-The best game of that type to appear on the Switch is Mario + Rabbids Kingdom Battle, which unites Mario with the Raving Rabbids.
+The best game of that type to appear on the Switch is Mario + Rabbids: Kingdom Battle, which unites Mario with the Raving Rabbids.
 The latter have accidentally landed themselves in the Mushroom Kingdom after falling through a dimensional portal, and now Mario and company must keep the new invaders out.
-If you want to try a strategy game with colorful graphics, this is the best title on the Switch.
+If you want to try a strategy game with colorful graphics and slightly more casual gameplay, this is a fantastic option.